How does divorce affect mental health?

 Link copied to clipboard

 Anyone who’s experienced 'grief’ will understand the impact it can have on your mental health and well-being.
-Divorce impacts mental health and separation are similar to grief and have their own emotional journey.
+Divorce impacts on mental health and separation are similar to grief and have their own emotional journey.

 As with divorce, like loss and grief, represents a significant change.
 If you’re going through a separation, learning how divorce affects mental health and how to deal with it in a healthy way is an important first step.